Harvard-Ophthalmology-AI-Lab/Harvard-GDP/README.md

 # Dataset

 The dataset can be accessed via this [link](https://drive.google.com/drive/folders/1JMi_HCql113uc9X0DOaMkNfEWfxaDlEz?usp=drive_link).
 This dataset can only be used for non-commercial research purposes.
 At no time, the dataset shall be used for clinical decisions or patient care.
 The data use license is [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 The data use license is [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-If you have any questions, please email <harvardophai@gmail.com>.
+If you have any questions, please email <harvardophai@gmail.com> and <harvardairobotics@gmail.com>.

 The glaucoma data of 1,000 patients includes 1,000 OCT RNFLT maps (dimension 225 x 225).
 The visual field, patient age, gender, race, glaucoma, and progression label information are also included in the data.